SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 As for how to literally do things in Mbed OS that are possible in Arduino with respect to libraries and peripheral support, you will need to track down a library written for Mbed OS 6, port one written for Mbed OS 5 (probably minimal or no changes), or port the Arduino library (likely medium effort, you can also write your own library using the Arduino one as a guide).

-## 8: Further Reading
+## 9: Further Reading
 The Mbed OS [full API reference](https://os.mbed.com/docs/mbed-os/v6.15/apis/index.html) contains information about most parts of Mbed OS with some small explanations and examples.
 It's worth skimming through the list to see what sort of things are available.
+If you are still using Mbed in a month, then skim the entire documentation - Mbed OS has so many neat features and customizable parameters.
 There is also a section on [platform concepts](https://os.mbed.com/docs/mbed-os/v6.15/apis/platform-concepts.html) that explains some of the more important mbed-specific concepts.
 Finally, figuring out things in mbed sometimes involves searching through the [forums](https://forums.mbed.com/c/mbed-os/6) or [class hierarchy](https://os.mbed.com/docs/mbed-os/v6.15/mbed-os-api-doxy/hierarchy.html) or even checking the [source code](https://github.com/ARMmbed/mbed-os/tree/mbed-os-6.15.1).

+The rest of this guide describes specific features of Mbed OS 6 and some examples of their use can be found in the Examples directory.
+The [Mbed OS documentation](https://os.mbed.com/docs/mbed-os/v6.15/apis/index.html) contains examples for standalone usage of most APIs, so the examples here focus more on practical usage or what is unclear in the Mbed docs.
+Also, there are various tips on how to find information and examples for Mbed and some bits of useful information I have found on the forums and in bug reports / PRs.

 # Feature: GPIO
 TODO